Strategic Priorities

 AI Generated

-The City of Palm Coast is working with planning to pursue grant funding for an intersection analysis of Belle Terre Parkway and Seminole Woods Parkway along SR 100 as part of its effort to identify and improve safety corridors.
-This project aims to prioritize road segments for safety studies and secure funding through the Florida Department of Transportation, US Department of Transportation, and Transportation Planning Organization.
+The City of Palm Coast is working with planning staff to pursue grant funding for an intersection analysis at Belle Terre Parkway and Seminole Woods Parkway along SR 100 to support broader safety corridor improvements.
+Funding opportunities are being sought through the Florida Department of Transportation, the United States Department of Transportation, and the Transportation Planning Organization, which is currently rating projects this spring for potential funding.
+Additionally, the city has received approximately $380,000 from Flagler County for improvements at the Seminole Woods Boulevard and SR 100 intersection.

 Progress